Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: Annihilation to photon pair

 \section{Annihilation to photon pair}

-The annihilation of a pair of SFCDM into a pair of photon, at leading order, occurs by a Higgs particle through $s$-channel.
+The annihilation of a pair of SFCDM into a pair of photons, at leading order, occurs by a Higgs particle through the $s$-channel.
 Although the photon is massless and cannot couple to the Higgs, the $H\gamma\gamma$ vertex can be generated with loops involving massive particles.
-The leading order Feynman diagrams for this process is shown in fig. \ref{dm2ph}.
+The leading order Feynman diagrams for this process are shown in Fig. \ref{dm2ph}.
 The cross section is written as follows:

 where $\sqrt{s}$ is the energy in the center of mass frame, and